solide-project/docs/blog/erc4337/entry-point/_part-1.md

 _compensate(beneficiary, collected);
 ```

-With all validation complete it'll emits an event before execution begins.
+With all validation complete it'll emit an event before execution begins.
 Then start iterating through each user operation, executing them and adding the gas fees consumed by each operation to the total collected amount.
 After all operations are executed, it compensates the specified beneficiary with the total collected gas fees, transferring them to the beneficiary's address.

 Go to implementation information for [_executeUserOp](#%EF%B8%8F-_executeuserop)